- at #12000Enrique RamirezModerator

 Hi everyone, I was assisting this week some students in an entrepreneurship program.
 The challenge they are facing is the low performance of photovoltaic plants compared to the initial specification, and this can be up to a 28% in some cases.
 You can imagine the impact in the business case of such investment, so I wonder what are the root causes of this low performance.
 Is this about the quality of the solar panels?
 Is it about the cleaning?
 What about the orientation of the panels?
-Or is it another?April 24, 2017 at 7:43 pm #12013Marcos Rupérez CerquedaParticipant
+Or is it another?at #12013Marcos Rupérez CerquedaParticipant

 I don´t think orientation is any problem as this is fixed I mean sun is always same place and panels also so is predictable.
 It may be weather and shadow from the clouds one of the problem but this is also kind of statistically predictable for a fixed place.

 In my opinion main problem is cleaning, as it decreases a lot the efficiency and it is very costly to clean the panels frequently.

 About the quality of the solar panels use to be warrant and the loss of efficiency predicted and inset on the financial calculus.
 So after 10 years maybe the efficiency of the panels is low because of silicon degradation but as this loss of eficiency is predicted on the financial plan when the investment is done is not a problem. the problem is more the dirt on the panels that maybe is not predicted on the financial model.at #12257Rafael Rene Gimenez SchwartParticipant